AKlaus/DomainResult/README.md

 ```

 The above returns:
-- HTTP code `200 OK` along with an instance of `InvoiceResponseDto` for successful execution.
+- HTTP code `200 OK` along with an instance of `InvoiceResponseDto` on successful executions.
-- HTTP code `400 Bad Request` with a message "_Try harder_" for invoice ID < 1.
+- HTTP code `400 Bad Request` or `422 Unprocessable Entity` (configurable) with a message "_Try harder_" when the invoice ID < 1.
-- HTTP code `404 Not Found` for incorrect invoice ID.
+- HTTP code `404 Not Found` for incorrect invoice IDs.

 All non-2xx codes are wrapped in [ProblemDetails](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.problemdetails) as per [RFC 7807](https://tools.ietf.org/html/rfc7807).

 ## Quick start

 - Install [DomainResult](https://www.nuget.org/packages/DomainResult) NuGet package to the _Web API_ project.
 - Install [DomainResult.Common](https://www.nuget.org/packages/DomainResult.Common) NuGet package to the _Domain Layer_ (aka _Business Layer_) projects.
-If the _Domain Layer_ is in the _Web API_ project, then skip this step.
+If the _Domain Layer_ is inside the _Web API_ project, then skip this step.
-- Follow the documentation below, `samples` in the repo or your heart.
+- Follow the documentation below, `samples` in the repo and common sense.

-The library targets `.NET Standard 2.0` and `.NET Core 3.0` (see [supported .NET implementations](https://dotnet.microsoft.com/platform/dotnet-standard#versions)).
+The library targets `.NET Standard 2.0` ([supported .NET implementations](https://dotnet.microsoft.com/platform/dotnet-standard#versions)) and `.NET Core 3.0`.

-## How it works
+## 'DomainResult.Common' package.
+How it works?

-There are 2 packages: `DomainResult.Common` and `DomainResult` (that refers `DomainResult.Common` under the hood).

-### DomainResult.Common package

 **Wraps response of the domain operation to handle the happy path (returning of the result) and various sad paths (errors like '_not found_').**